top of page

 Outreach activities:

-C. We will have an evangelism event at the end of the month, for our church members.
+C. We will have an evangelism event once or twice a month, for our church members.

 1. Events can range from campus outreach, door knocking, vendor work at a fair, flea market, etc. After each event, we will go out to eat to reward ourselves for our hard work, discuss the evangelism efforts we just did, share feedback, and connect with the group.
 See past recordings of outreach events A. B.